Changes to Google SERP Rankings

 HTTP vs HTTPS

 These changes are also going to affect websites that are using HTTP instead of the more secure HTTPS.
 HTTPS is often used to provide a secure, end-to-end encryption between the user and the website, to make sure that no one can intercept data like passwords, card details and details submitted in forms.
-Web pages that use HTTP instead of HTTPS are more likely to be ranked lower, as Google is now planning to use this as a ranking signal, and are planning to strengthen this over time.
+Web pages that use HTTP instead of HTTPS are more likely to be ranked lower, as Google is now planning to use this as a ranking signal, and is planning to strengthen this over time.

-This doesn’t just affect the search ranking however, as Google have announced that they are going to start displaying a warning symbol alongside websites that don’t use HTTPS, alerting users that the page is “not secure” if they collect details from a user’s cards or passwords.
+This doesn’t just affect the search ranking, however, as Google have announced that they are going to start displaying a warning symbol alongside websites that don’t use HTTPS, alerting users that the page is “not secure” if they collect details from a user’s cards or passwords.
 This is part of a long-term plan to mark these pages as “not secure”, eventually moving to a red warning, which Google believe will have more of an effect on the user.

 At EDGE, we understand how important it is to make sure that your website reaches its full potential.
 Why not get in touch with us to discuss your website today?